franBec/pollitoDev/content/en/blog/2023-12-29-contract-driven-dev-2.md

 thumbnail: /uploads/2023-12-29-contract-driven-dev2/DALL·E2023-12-2900.27.37.png
 ---

-Let's create a simple application to put some ideas into practice
+_Let's create a simple application to put some ideas into practice._

 ## Check the github repo